Ashley Madison: Business model

 Unlike Match.com or eHarmony, Ashley Madison's business model is based on credits rather than monthly subscriptions.
 For a conversation between two members, one of the members, always the man, must pay eight credits to initiate the conversation.
-Any follow-up messages between the two members are free after the communication has been initiated.
+Any follow-up messages between the two members are complimentary after starting communication.
 Ashley Madison also has a real-time chat feature where credits buy a certain time allotment.

 The site allows users to hide their account profiles for free.
 Users looking to delete their accounts, even those made without the individual's consent, are charged a $19 fee.
 The "full delete" option claims to remove user profiles, all messages sent and received, site usage history, personally identifiable information, and photos.
 The data disclosures in 2015 revealed that this "permanent deletion" feature did not permanently delete anything, and all data was recoverable.

 Criticism

 Trish McDermott, a consultant who helped found Match.com, accused Ashley Madison of being a "business built on the back of broken hearts, ruined marriages, and damaged families".
 Biderman responded by stating that the site is "just a platform" and a website or a commercial will not convince anyone to commit adultery.
 According to Biderman, affairs help preserve many marriages.